 - Tailor your résumé to the job description.
 Find keywords that occur frequently and incorporate them into your professional accomplishments.

 The hiring process can be a lengthy one depending on the organization.
-Keep in mind that a hiring decision is important and consuming.
+But keep in mind that a hiring decision is important, and can therefore be time-consuming.
 An organization may take extra time to ensure they find the right person for the role.

 Watch the webinar now to learn more about the hiring journey directly from Noosh and Jessica, who share important lessons that will help you better understand the hiring process.